 “Sure, go ahead,” said Cosmic Boy.
 “I’ll work here with Jan and the others to try and find a motive on this end.”

-The two former Substitute Heroes walked along the plaza sharing memories of the camaraderie they’d shared with Fire Lad, Chlorophyll Kid, and Stone Boy.
+The two former Substitute Heroes walked along Weisinger Plaza sharing memories of the camaraderie they’d shared with Fire Lad, Chlorophyll Kid, and Stone Boy.
 “I just can’t believe they’ve gone bad,” said Polar Boy sullenly.

 “Me neither,” said a small orange and purple fly buzzing nearby.
 A short second later, Chameleon Boy stood before them.
 “But we still need to follow every possibility.”
 He paused at the door to the Espionage Squad room and gave them one of his infrequent smiles.

 “Step into my parlor, though I think this is the first time the fly said that to two spiders.
 We’ll need your web of information to untangle this, that’s for sure.”

 Brek and Lydda laughed and followed Cham inside.